Description

 Applying this definition to our asset in some examples:

-• The annual performance (CAGR) over 5 years of Volatility less than 10% is 17%, which is greater, thus better compared to the benchmark SPY (15%) in the same period.
+• The downside volatility over 5 years of Volatility less than 10% is 8.2%, which is lower, thus better compared to the benchmark SPY (15%) in the same period.

 Sharpe: